LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_huawei.md

         fastboot devices

-   If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
+    {% include tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
-6. Now type:
+6. Now type the following command to unlock the bootloader:

         fastboot oem unlock ****************

     Replace **************** with the 16-digit unique unlock password that was obtained in step 2.
 7. Wait for the bootloader unlocking process to complete.
 Once finished, your device will reboot to system and will be restored to factory settings.
     If an incorrect password is entered, a message will be displayed and your device will also reboot to system.
+8. Since the device resets completely, you will need to re-enable USB debugging to continue.
-8. To check the bootloader lock status reboot the device to fastboot mode (repeating steps 3 and 4) and type:
+9. To check the bootloader lock status, reboot the device to fastboot mode (repeating steps 3 and 4) and type:

         fastboot oem get-bootinfo

-   A message `Bootloader Lock State: LOCKED` indicates that the bootloader is still locked.
+    The message `Bootloader Lock State: LOCKED` indicates that the bootloader is still locked.
 Perform the unlocking procedure again and check that the password was entered correctly.
-   On the other hand, a message `Bootloader Lock State: UNLOCKED` indicates that the bootloader has been unlocked.
+    On the other hand, the message `Bootloader Lock State: UNLOCKED` indicates that the bootloader has been unlocked.
 You can now install third-party firmware.

 {% include tip.html content="It is highly recommended to have the latest official EMUI package installed on the device, before proceeding with unlock." %}